Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 These tips can be used at home by your partner or friend to give you an excellent prenatal massage:

-- Rub the back of the foot with lotion for smoother strokes.
+• Rub the back of the foot with lotion for smoother strokes.
 Next, rub the feet in small circles around the ankles, from the toes to both ankles.
 Next, draw small circles under the toes using both hands and thumbs.
 Additionally, move your thumbs down and up over your heels.
 You can also gently pull the toes and rub between the toes with your thumbs and index fingers.
-It is best to avoid pressing the heel against the ankle bone as it is discomforting.
+It is best to avoid pressing the heel against the ankle bone, as it can be uncomfortable.

-- Ask the recipient to lie facedown and stroke her back with both hands.
+• Ask the recipient to lie face down and stroke her back with both hands.
 (It’s best to have a specifically designed massage table with a cutout in the middle to avoid pressure on the baby, uterus, and placenta.
-Otherwise, don’t make a pregnant woman lie facedown too long.)
+Otherwise, don’t make a pregnant woman lie face-down too long.)
 Concentrate on the muscles on either side of the recipient’s spine.
-Then, knead the muscles using your thumbs and the base of your thumbs.
+Then, knead the muscles using the pads and bases of your thumbs.
 Using your hands, massage the scalp from the base to the hairline.
 Gentle stroking will help the recipient relax.
 You should avoid unnecessary long and deep strokes as they can make people with weak, sensitive hair uncomfortable, doing more harm than any massage form can cure.

 Myths surrounding prenatal massage

 Even though pregnancy massage incorporates many benefits for an expectant mother, many myths and misconceptions surround the topic.
-These myths are promoted and amplified by online forums and social media and act as a significant barrier between the subject and scientific exploration of this particular massage form.
+These myths are promoted and amplified on online forums and social media, acting as a significant barrier to the scientific exploration of this massage form.
 Let’s examine the most common myths about pregnancy massage and debunk them.

 1. Prenatal massage can lead to miscarriage